 ** COURTESY NEW YORK RANGERS**

-NEW YORK, July 23, 2014 – New York Rangers President and General Manager Glen Sather announced today that the team has agreed to terms with restricted free agent forward Chris Kreider.
+NEW YORK, July 22, 2016 — New York Rangers General Manager Jeff Gorton announced today that the team has agreed to terms with restricted free agent forward Chris Kreider on a new contract.

-Kreider was originally selected by the Rangers in the first round, 19th overall, of the 2009 NHL Entry Draft.
+The Boxford, Massachusetts, native was selected by the Rangers in the first round, 19th overall, of the 2009 NHL Entry Draft.